determined-ai/determined/docs/setup-cluster/k8s/install-on-kubernetes.rst

 When the Determined Helm chart is installed, the following entities will be created:

 -  Deployment of the Determined master.

 -  ConfigMap containing configurations for the Determined master.

 -  LoadBalancer service to make the Determined master accessible.
 Later in this guide, we describe how it is possible to replace this with a NodePort service.

--  ServiceAcccount which will be used by the Determined master.
+-  ServiceAccount which will be used by the Determined master.

 -  Deployment of a Postgres database.
 Later in this guide, we describe how an external database can be used instead.

 -  PersistentVolumeClaim for the Postgres database.
 Omitted if using an external database.

 -  Service to allow the Determined master to communicate with the Postgres database.
 Omitted if using an external database.

+-  In case of multiple resource pools and in each external-to-master clusters:

+   -  Gateway service to allow north-south access to Determined proxied tasks in external-to-master clusters.
+   -  Service to expose proxied ports on Determined jobs.
+   -  TCPRoute to attach the gateway service to the proxied ports service.

 ***************
  Prerequisites